Larsa Pippen Barely Contains Her Cleavage In The Tiniest Black Dress

 “Love your outfit!,” another fan wrote.

-“Looking marvelous!,” one more raved with a series of emoji.
+“Looking marvelous!” one more raved with a series of emoji.

 And this is not the first time in recent weeks that Larsa has showed off her curvy figure in a skintight dress.
-Previously, The Inquisitr shared that Pippen flaunted her stunning figure in a skintight navy bodysuit that left little to the imagination as it hugged her every curve.
+Previously, The Inquisitr shared that Larsa flaunted her stunning figure in a skintight navy bodysuit that left little to the imagination as it hugged her every curve.
 The sexy suit hit above her knee and showed off a little bit of her toned and tanned legs for the camera.
 For this look, she wore her hair in a high ponytail and once again accessorized with a gorgeous diamond necklace.

 Two of her kids also posed with her in the shot and the post racked up over 16,000 likes and 130-plus comments.